inaos/inac/doc/manual.md

  * BSTRING_ENABLED: Enable BSTRING string (The Better String Library)
  * SYSMEMPOOL_SIZE: Define the capacity in bytes of the internal memory pool Default is 8MB
+ * MEMPOOL_SIZE:    Define the default capacity in bytes for a memory pool Default is 8MB

 All constants are prefixed with INA_.
 Other identifiers are prefixed with ina_.
 Type names are suffixed with _t and typedef‘d so that the struct keyword need